hbctraining/scRNA-seq/lessons/08_SC_clustering_quality_control.md

 <img src="../img/CD4Tcells.png" width="800">
 </p>

-The subset of T cells corresponding to the CD4+ T cells are clusters 0, 2, 4, 10, 18.
+The subset of T cells corresponding to the CD4+ T cells are clusters 0, 2, 4, 10, and 18.
+We see expression in other clusters, as well, but these weren't expressing high levels of the T cell marker CD3D.

 **CD8+ T cell markers**